davestroud/ishtar_ai_initiative/resources/project_overview.md

 - **Textual Data Sources**: Reports are collected from NGOs, news articles, social media posts, and other relevant digital platforms.
 Web scraping tools and APIs where available.
 - **Satellite Imagery Sources**: Imagery is obtained from satellite providers and relevant organizations offering open-access data (e.g., NASA, ESA).
 - **Data Processing**:
-  - Textual Data: Natural Language Processing (NLP) techniques are used to clean and preprocess the data, including tokenization, removing stop words, and lemmatization.
+  - Textual Data: Natural Language Processing (NLP) techniques are used to clean and pre-process the data, including tokenization, removing stop words, and lemmatization.
   - Satellite Imagery: Images are preprocessed by adjusting resolution, normalizing brightness and contrast, and segmenting areas of interest.

 ### 3. Model Development